ce24resch11001-iith/wrf-playground/installation/common-pitfalls-and-solutions.md

 flex --version
 ```

-If using a local Flex installation:
+If using a local installation:

 ```bash
 export FLEX=/path/to/flex